 Song ideas are everywhere; you just have to know where to look for them.
 Drawing upon your imagination can come from so many various things, and identifying those opportunities to write about is part of the fun when it comes to songwriting.

-If you enjoyed these Songwriting Ideas for Beginners,
+If you enjoyed these Songwriting Ideas for Beginners on my blog,

 I appreciate it!